P0300

 - Fouled spark plugs and failed oxygen sensors

-- What started as plugs often becomes converter and coil work if deferred
+- What started as plugs often becomes converter and coil work if you wait

-- 1 Read stored and pending codes; review live misfire counters per cylinder
+- 1 Read stored and pending codes, then look at live misfire counters for each cylinder

 - 3 Check fuel trim and vacuum leaks when misfire follows lean codes

-- 4 Compression or leak-down testing when ignition and fuel are ruled out
+- 4 Compression or leak-down testing when ignition and fuel look good

-- 1 Tell us if the light flashes, when roughness appears (cold vs. hot, idle vs. load), and any recent service.
+- 1 Tell us if the light flashes, when the roughness shows up (cold vs. hot, idle vs. under load), and any recent service.

-- 2 We scan live misfire data, road test when safe, and inspect ignition components — not a default tune-up quote from the code alone.
+- 2 We scan live misfire data, road test when it is safe, and inspect ignition parts — not a default tune-up quote from the code alone.

 - 3 You see which cylinders are counting misfires before we recommend plugs, coils, or deeper engine work.

-- 4 Codes clear only after the root cause is verified fixed.
+- 4 We clear codes only after the root cause is verified fixed.

 - What does P0300 mean?